-The mass media, including national-level social marketing and public service campaigns, have the potential to be very useful tools in delivering public health messages about healthy diets and lifestyles either independently or as part of multicomponent interventions.
-Careful monitoring and evaluation of these strategies should be done concurrently to gauge their effectiveness.
-However, very few studies have examined the impact of mass media on diets and lifestyle behaviors or on body weight.
+The mass media, including national-level social marketing and public service campaigns, have the potential to be very useful tools in delivering public health messages about healthy diets and lifestyles, either independently or as part of multicomponent interventions.
+Concurrently, these strategies should be carefully monitored and evaluated to gauge their effectiveness.
+However, very few studies have examined the impact of mass media campaigns on diets and lifestyle behaviors or on body weight.
 This is an important knowledge gap.